 Everyone goes online to find information, do their research and pick out products or services to buy.
-That's why your own website should be the best it can be, helping to attract and retain visitors while turning them in to paying customers.
+That's why your website has to be the best it can be, helping to attract and retain visitors while turning them into paying customers.

-How you make your website a success depends on a number of key things.
+How you make a successful website depends on several key things.
 From its usability and content to its design and marketing – there are lots of ways to ensure your online presence is working as it should.

 Understand your users

 Before you even begin to design or build your website, it's essential to go through a research process.
-There is no point in building a site unless you know who you're building it for.
-If you follow these next 10 steps, you'll not only plan a website that works – you'll be satisfying the needs of the people you're targeting.
-Do this before anything else and you'll save money in the long run.
+There is no point in making a site unless you know who you're creating it for.
+If you follow these next ten steps, you'll not only plan a website that works – you'll be satisfying the needs of the people you're targeting.
+Do this before anything else, and you'll save money in the long run.
 Because poor planning can lead to expensive mistakes:

 1. Know thy customer: To get started, find out who your customers are by carrying out some initial research.
 Who are they?
 How old are they?
 Where do they live?
 Are you targeting men only?
 Or just women?
 There's no point in building a targeted website if you don't know who your audience is.

-3. Understand what you want to learn: Before you start learning about the people you're targeting, think about what you actually want to learn and why you want to learn it.
+3. Understand what you want to learn: Before you start learning about the people you're targeting, think about what you want to learn and why you want to learn it.
 User research can reveal everything from shopping behaviour to getting a broader understanding of people's web browsing habits.
-Don't go around in confusing circles, actually think about what you want to learn about your target audience.
+Don't go around in confusing circles; think about what you want to learn about your target audience.

-5. Find out who to research: Are you going to research existing customers or potential new ones?
+5. Find out who to research: Are you going to study existing customers or potential new ones?
 Once you've identified who you want to research, you'll have to find them.
 You can do this via formal or informal market research.
 If you go formal, you can hire a market research company and get them to speak to people themselves.
-But as the formal approach can be expensive, why not do things yourself and ask people via social media or even just speak to family and friends?
+But as the structured approach can be expensive, why not do things yourself and ask people via social media or even talk to family and friends?

-6. Go beyond user needs: So you've found out what people need and you're planning to structure your website to satisfy those needs.
-But you also have to consider – what do people do after they've found the information they've been looking for?
+6. Go beyond user needs: So you've found out what people need, and you're planning to structure your website to satisfy those needs.
+But what do people do after they've found the information they've been looking for?
 Do they want to find out more?
 Do they want to purchase something?
 Consider the next steps.

 7. Where do they view your website?: Next, consider how people will access your website.
 Will they be viewing it via their laptops or their smartphones?
 It might be that you need to consider how your website is presented to suit different contexts.

-9. Consider the technology: Never make the assumption that everyone knows how to use technology.
+9. Consider the technology: Never assume that everyone knows how to use technology.
 They don't.
-So consider this aspect when planning your own website.
-For example, don't assume everyone knows that you can scroll a web page – because many won't know how to.
+So consider this aspect when planning your website.
+For example, don't expect everyone to know that you can scroll a web page – because many won't know how to.

 Usability and accessibility

 2. Search: Make sure your website has a search box to allow easy navigation.
-Sometimes you're own navigation isn't good enough, so create a search box to allow happy browsing.
+Sometimes your own navigation isn't good enough, so create a search box to enable happy browsing.

 3. Alt Attributes for Images: If a web browser can't open an image, make sure there's an Alt attribute to describe what's there and even consider adding a caption.

 6. Provide text versions of all audio and video content: Not everyone has super fast broadband, so provide text versions of any audio or video content – even if it's just a brief description about what the content is about.
-Also consider providing different formats for video and audio to give people options if they've got different bandwidths or software.
+Also, consider giving different formats for video and audio to give people options if they've got different bandwidths or software.

 7. Organise pages consistently: Keep your content, design and structure consistent throughout your entire website.
 Allow easy access to every other web page within your site at all times.

 9. Give users control: A happy web visitor likes to be in control, so make sure your website helps people to feel in charge of your web pages.
-How you do this is by giving people the power to easily find things.
+How you do this is by giving people the power to find things quickly.
 If they come across something that's not there, make sure you have an error page to direct them back to where they want to be.
-If your website sells products online, allow your users to cancel, confirm or reverse an important action.
+If your website sells products online, allow your users to cancel, confirm or reverse a critical action.

 10. Create a site map: Site maps organise information, outlining the main topics covered in each web page.
-They allow people to quickly find what they're looking for.
+They allow people to find what they're looking for quickly.
 Create a site map and make sure all page titles link to the right pages.